 Dishwasher v steriliser

-To sterilise an item it has to be boiled at 100 deg C for a minimum of five minutes.
+To sterilise an item it has to be boiled at 100°C for a minimum of 5 minutes.
 The water in most dishwashers, even on a hot wash, doesn’t actually reach this temperature.
 Your bottles might look sparkling clean, but you can’t be certain that they’re free from bacteria that might give your little one a nasty tummy upset.

 Electric sterilisers, however, are an efficient way of ensuring bottles are kept germ-free.
 The bottles are sterilised with steam in about 10 minutes.
 You can then leave the bottles in the steriliser with the lid closed, safe in the knowledge that they’ll stay sterile for up to six hours.

 It’s only when you remove the bottles from the unit that they lose their sterility, and this is another downside to the dishwashing method.
-Once the cycle has finished, unless you transfer bottles to a covered sterile container, they have to be used straight away to avoid the risk of bacteria forming on them.
-That’s why we’re advised to use a steriliser rather than a dishwasher for any feeding equipment used before six months (including breast pumps and dummies), and for bottles and teats until 12 months.
+Once the cycle has finished, unless you transfer bottles to a covered sterile container, they have to be used straightaway to avoid the risk of bacteria forming on them.
+That’s why we’re advised to use a steriliser rather than a dishwasher for any feeding equipment used before 6 months (including breast pumps and dummies) and for bottles and teats until 12 months.

 What goes in the dishwasher

-All feeding equipment designed for babies, plus dummies too, can go in the dishwasher once he’s six months or older – but check that they’re labeled as dishwasher-safe.
+All feeding equipment designed for babies, plus dummies too, can go in the dishwasher once your baby's 6 months or older – but check that they’re labeled as dishwasher-safe.
 In particular, some parts of breast pumps aren’t suitable for dishwashers.
 Specially designed dishwasher baskets are handy for keeping small pieces of feeding kit in one place.

-If you do intend to use your dishwasher for your baby’s feeding equipment, use a hot programme of 80 deg C or more rather than a cooler eco wash.
+If you do intend to use your dishwasher for your baby’s feeding equipment, use a hot programme of 80°C or more rather than a cooler eco wash.
 Some dishwashers now incorporate a ‘baby cycle’: an intensive wash that aims to remove bacteria from your child’s feeding equipment.
 Also available are anti-bacterial rinses and ‘heat dry’ settings.

 Bottles in the dishwasher